Factory24/getting-started/README.md

     project ideas including templates and step-by-step instructions.
 * [Course Directory](https://github.com/factory24/course-directory) - complete outline of all courses provided on Factory24 platform, breakdown of course objectives and guide to raising issues.
-* [Contributing Guide](https://github.com/factory24/contributing-guide) - outlines of the contributing guidelines,
-    code of conduct, best practices for maintainers and so much more.
 * [Developer Onboarding Guide](https://github.com/factory24/developer-onboarding) - detailed guide for the Factory24
     developer onboarding process.